Malakhi Junction

 Like most junctions in Israel, it serves as a major transportation hub and has a trempiada, or hitchhiking stand.
 Due to its proximity to Kiryat Malakhi, it is also sometimes considered Kiryat Malakhi's central bus station, operated by the Be'er Tuvia Regional Council.
 In that capacity however, it has been often criticized, to the point that Ynet uses a photo of the bus stations in Qastina as a stock photo for public transportation critiques.
 In a March 2007 survey, Ynet gave Qastina a 0/10 rating (the lowest) out of 11 bus station checked nationwide.
 On March 1, 2008, the Israeli Channel 2 ran a similar survey, ranking Qastina lowest, with 0/3 on its three main criteria.

 In addition, the junction is a common stop for Israelis traveling between the north/center of the country (Haifa, Tel Aviv) to the south (Beersheba, Eilat), a fact that helps maintain several fast food and other small stores.
 The junction has a Better Place battery replacement station.

-During the October 2000 events, Arab citizens burned tires and threw rocks at passing buses at the junction.
+During the October 2000 protests, Palestinian citizens burned tires and threw rocks at passing buses at the junction.